Sean Elo-Rivera’s Priorities.

 I am clear eyed in seeing the enormous challenges facing our city.
 A housing crisis and climate change were huge threats before COVID-19 struck our economy with a vengeance.
 Generations of racism and an unending string of unjust killings have many in our community demanding change and unwilling to wait any longer.
 The next couple of years will not be easy.
 However, I am undeterred.

-I welcome your feedback and would be honored to have your support.
+I welcome your feedback and am honored to have earned District 9’s support.